As an Amazon Associate, I earn from qualifying purchases

 B. Adult Dogs (1-6 years)

 Most adult dogs can be left alone for 4-6 hours, provided they have been properly trained and exercised.
-Dogs that are more independent can handle 8 hours if they have a safe space, water, and entertainment.
+More independent dogs can handle 8 hours if they have a safe space, water, and entertainment.

 C. Senior Dogs (7 years and older)